Skip to main content

 • “I have to say, the animations (except Raikichi's weird snapping) and art and music of the series are still very good.”

-• “Maybe there was a design, animation, attack, voiceline, story bit, or music that you really liked.”
+• “Maybe there was a design, animation, attack, voiceline, story bit, or music which you really liked.”

 • character development